ccjameslai/100-Days-Of-RL-Code/README.md

   RL can be modelled as a MDP, which fits two conditions of DP.
 These two conditions are 1) main problem can decompose to subproblems, 2) the solutions of subproblems can be stored and reused.

   There are two ways to get the optimal policy, policy iteration and value iteration.
 The difference between these two methods is the timing of updating state value.
-Improving policy after evaluating policy once is called value iteration.
+Improving policy after evaluating it once is called value iteration.